OffchainLabs/arbitrum-docs/arbitrum-docs/how-arbitrum-works/timeboost/gentle-introduction.md

 ### The express lane

 The express lane is implemented using a special endpoint on the sequencer, formally titled `timeboost_sendExpressLaneTransaction`.
 This endpoint is special because transactions submitted to it will be sequenced immediately by the sequencer, hence the name, express lane.
 The sequencer will only accept valid transaction payloads to this endpoint if they are correctly signed by the current round’s <a data-quicklook-from='express-lane-controller'>express lane controller</a>.
 Other transactions can still be submitted to the sequencer as normal, but these will be considered non-express lane transactions and will, therefore, have their arrival timestamp delayed by 200 milliseconds.
-It is important to note that transactions from both the express lane and the non-express lane are eventually sequenced together into a single, ordered stream of transactions for node operators to produce an assertion and later post the data to a data availability layer.
+It is important to note that transactions from both the express and non-express lanes are eventually sequenced into a single, ordered stream of transactions for node operators to produce an assertion and later post the data to a data availability layer.
 The express lane controller does _not_:
 Have the right to re-order transactions.
 Have a guarantee that their transactions will always be first at the “top-of-the-block.”
 Guarantee a profit at all.